As of November 2020, I have observed 227 bird species in Alaska. All but three (which are noted in the list below) have been observed in Sitka.

 Solo Birding – Fall 2003 through early May 2005:

 In the fall of 2003, I purchased a Canon digital rebel with a 100-300mm lens.
-As I regularly carried this set up and it’s 480 mm (equivalent) reach, I started to photograph the birds I was seeing, and worked to figure out what they were.
+As I regularly carried this setup and it’s 480 mm (equivalent) reach, I started to photograph the birds I was seeing.
+It often took some effort and help to figure out what they were.
 Almost everything was new to me, and I had little sense of what was unusual.
 I did find a handful of rare (for Sitka) birds among the mostly common species I noticed and photographed.
 Photos of this time were improving, but still tended to be of distant birds.

-In the beginning of this period knew a couple of other folks who were interested in birds and by 2005 had joined a regional birding email list (Eaglechat), but was still not really connected in with the local community of birders and bird enthusiasts.
+In the beginning of this period I knew just a couple of other folks who were interested in birds and had more experience than me.
+By 2005 I had joined a regional birding email list (Eaglechat), but was only just beginning to become connected in with the local community of birders and bird enthusiasts.
 I participated in my first Christmas Bird Count in December 2004, and slowly started the process of becoming integrated into the network of folks sharing sightings.

 - 2003-10-08: Black Turnstone